betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations.md

 Both new and old code paths often coexist in the one and only main line of development simultaneously, controlled by *toggle* flags, a practice that facilitates accepting large changes in small, incremental steps.
-In all likelihood there are exceptions to this practice for large and/or automated refactorings.
+In all likelihood there are exceptions to this practice for large and/or automated refactoring.

 <!---
  Publish: yes
  Pinned: no
  Topics: revision control, development tools, peer code review
- Track: Experience
+ Track: deep dive
  RSS update: 2021-02-18
  --->